Friday, January 24, 2014

 The "Rewind show" which was a song and dance show remembering the songs of Flashdance, Saturday night fever and several other musical films.

-The farewell parade on the Royal Promenade.
+The farewell parade on the Royal Promenade was a riot of colour and music.

 The final Crew show was very good and a variety of crew members came on stage and were warmly applauded for all their efforts.